 The Partnership Board has a membership that is drawn from our constituent organisations, is led by a non-executive independent Chair, and is made up of clinicians and managers from across the constituent organisations to enable the implementation of agreed system wide changes.

-In the near future, the Partnership Board will meet regularly in public and members of the public will be welcome to attend as observers to find out more about the BSW Partnership, our progress, and plans for the future.
+The Partnership Board meets regularly in public and members of the public are welcome to attend as observers to find out more about the BSW Partnership, our progress, and plans for the future.

-The agenda and papers for Partnership Board meetings in public will be published here one week before each meeting.
+The agenda and papers for Partnership Board meetings in public will be published on our events page one week before each meeting.
 Details of all upcoming meetings will shortly be available here.
-If you’d like to observe a meeting of the Partnership Board, you will soon be able to read our guide for observers.
+If you’d like to observe a meeting of the Partnership Board, you can read our guide for observers.
 Please contact email@example.com to register.

 BSW Partnership Executive

 The BSW Partnership Executive is made up of the chief executives, accountable officers or senior leaders of each Partner organisation.
 The group is responsible for overseeing delivery of the strategy of the Partnership; building leadership and collective responsibility for our shared objectives; and monitoring and managing system performance.